 Affectionately known as ‘The Kingdom of Fife’ by locals, this region is filled with hidden gems and was used as a filming location for the television series Outlander.

-Fife is easily accessible from Edinburgh- it is connected to Edinburgh by the Three Bridges- the Forth Rail Bridge, the Forth Road Bridge and the Queensferry Crossing.
+Fife is easily accessible from Edinburgh- it is connected to Edinburgh by three bridges- the Forth Rail Bridge, the Forth Road Bridge and the Queensferry Crossing.

 I recommend visiting St Andrews, which was once home to Scotland’s largest cathedral, St Andrews Cathedral, now a romantically glorious ruin.
-St Andrews is also is the ‘Home of Golf’ and is the location of the world’s oldest golf course- The Old Course.
-Visit the picturesque villages of Falkland and Culross, where Outlander was filmed.
-If the weather is nice I also recommend walking a section of the Fife Coastal Path.
+St Andrews is also the ‘Home of Golf’ and is the location of the world’s oldest golf course- The Old Course.

 Greater Glasgow & The Clyde Valley